Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-(add(1, 2) will always return 3, while read("file.txt") will return different strings depending on what given file happens to contain at the moment.)
+(add(1, 2) will always return 3, while read("file.txt") will return different strings depending on what the file happens to contain at the moment.)

-Pure functions are nice, because they can be easily tested in isolation:
+Pure functions are nice, because they can be tested in isolation:

 // This test always succeeds